Hearing Evaluation

 Audiological Assessments

-Evaluation of hearing can take place at any age.
-Special testing techniques and tests are used to assess the hearing ability in a very young child.
-Following the testing, your audiologist will present the results of the testing and answer any questions you may have.
-The audiologist will also give you recommendations based on the evaluation.
-If the audiologist recommends hearing aids or other assistive device, he/she will recommend that you return for a hearing aid evaluation appointment.
+Following the evaluation, your audiologist will present the results and answer any questions you may have.
+They will also give you recommendations based on the evaluation.
+If hearing aids or other assistive devices are recommended, we will schedule a hearing aid evaluation appointment.

 Immittance Audiometry